High-Dimensional Inference in Bayesian Networks: Subgroup Separation Scheme

 \subsection{Subgroup Separation (SGS) Algorithm}

-The structure of the subgroup separation (SGS) scheme is outlined in Algorithm \ref{algorithmSGS} and can be described in four main parts.
+The structure of the subgroup separation (SGS) scheme is outlined in Algorithm~\ref{algorithmSGS} and can be described in four main parts.
 In the first part, the Bayesian network is reduced to its relevant subgraph and split into conditionally independent subsets $\{S_1,...
-S_N\}$ using \texttt{FindSubSets} as described in Algorithm \ref{algo_disjdecomp}.
-In the second and third part, the individual subsets are processed either by exact (\texttt{ExactInf}) or approximate inference (\texttt{ApproxInf}), depending on the size of the subset at hand.
+S_N\}$ by using \texttt{FindSubSets} as described in Algorithm~\ref{algo_disjdecomp}.
+In the second and third parts, the individual subsets are processed either by exact (\texttt{EI}) or approximate inference (\texttt{AI}), depending on the size of the subset at hand.
 The fourth part concludes the calculation of the probability distribution of the left evidence nodes $e'$.